jedevc/fyp-report/report.md

 This binary suffers from a lack of exploit variety, leading to an increased opportunity for CTF players to share solutions.
-Some effort has been made to prevent this form of cheating, specifically by preventing flag-sharing through flag randomization.
+Some effort has been made to prevent this form of cheating, specifically by preventing flag-sharing through flag randomisation.
 However, some cheating may still go unnoticed, due to more complex "solve-sharing", in which players share detailed write-ups or solve-scripts with each other, allowing them to gain different flags, but using an identical technique.
 We want to provide a way to mitigate against this more